codemancers/invoker/index.md

 ## Process managment

 Additionally Invoker allows you to manage individual processes.
 You can start/stop/restart different processes managed by invoker without affecting others.
+Following commands work for processes started by `Procfile` as well.

 {% highlight bash %}
 # Will try to stop running delayed job by sending SIGINT to the process